What are adenoids?

 Second, breathing through the mouth causes the jaw to drop down and back, the tongue to rest away from the roof of the mouth (hard palate) and the lower face to elongate.
 The roof of the mouth, without the tongue resting against it, begins to arch and narrow, causing narrowing of the nasal passages and changing the shape of the jaw.
 These changes can increase risk of nasal congestion, dental problems, snoring and sleep apnea.

 Here is an example of a child without enlarged adenoids (circled).
-You can see there is plenty of room around the circled tissue and it doesn’t cover up the Eustachian tube (on the right side of the picture).
+You can see there is plenty of room under the red circle and it doesn’t cover up the Eustachian tube (the pink bump on the right side of the picture).

 In this example, the adenoids (circled in red) completely fill the space and contact the soft palate at the bottom of the picture.
 This child has no room to breathe.

-You can learn more about your child’s adenoids by reaching out to your local ENT and undergoing a nasopharyngoscopy-a simple, quick in office camera exam.
-It’s important to note that the adenoids start to shrink away around 10 years of age.
+You can learn more about your child’s adenoids by reaching out to your local ENT and undergoing a nasopharyngoscopy-a simple, quick in office camera exam that takes about 30 seconds.
+It’s important to note that the adenoids start to shrink away around 10 years of age in most people.

 Previous